MatthewReid854/reliability/docs/Rank Adjustment.rst

 Example 1
 ---------

 In this first example, we will see how Rank Adjustment compares with Kaplan-Meier and Nelson-Aalen for a large censored dataset.
 The plots show these three methods arrive at a similar result, with Kaplan-Meier giving the lowest estimate of the survival function, followed by Nelson-Aalen, and finally Rank-Adjustment.
-Note that this is when the median ranks are used in the rank adjustment heuristic.
+Note that this is when the median ranks are used in the Rank Adjustment heuristic.
 As sample size is increased, the differences between the three methods reduces.

 .. code:: python